Wednesday, 13 November 2024

 Members interjecting.

 Jaclyn SYMES: What I would say in relation to elder abuse is this is a matter that regularly is raised with me by community legal centres in particular.
 It is an issue that many of our CLCs are focused on in relation to responding to and preventing.
-I commend them for their work and will continue to support them in relation to that.
+I commend them for their work, and we will continue to support them in relation to that.